 Sonic Spinball options theme

 Putting the designer’s comments aside, should Sonic Spinball be considered canon?
 Frankly, in this exact moment in time, I’m completely in the dark on what should be considered canon in the overall Sonic the Hedgehog narrative.
-Surely, being the first title developed to not follow, if not very generically, the platforming framework laid down by the two classic titles that came before (along with Sonic CD that would come out in 1993), it was already “different”.
+Surely, being the first title developed to not follow, if not very generically, the platforming framework laid down by the two classic titles that came before (along with Sonic CD that would come out in 1993), it was already “different” from the start.

 Not surprisingly, there is not much to the story: Sonic and Tails are flying on their helicopter towards Dr. Robotnik’s “Veg-o-fortress” (I keep putting it in quotes, because that name sounds scary), when they get shot down.
-Sonic ends up in the sea and is washed out just at the beginning of the first level, Toxic Caves, which wasn’t originally planned to be the first level, as artist Craig Stitt recalls.
+Sonic ends up in the sea, only to find himself washed out at the beginning of the first level, Toxic Caves.
+Ironically, the level wasn’t originally planned to be the first, as artist Craig Stitt recalls.
 So, either canon or not, nothing of what goes on in Spinball seems to really make any difference in the end.
-But one thing, looking back now, appears painfully clear: the more Sega would stray far from Yuji Naka’s classic groundwork, the more Sonic would drift away from relevancy.
+But one thing, looking back now, appears painfully clear: the more Sega would stray away from Yuji Naka’s classic groundwork, the more Sonic would drift from relevancy.

 Here we come to an evident puzzler with the world of Spinball.
 On the screen, there is a single line of text at the top, which appears to mimic the display in pinball games, but instead of just displaying score or cute animations, also contains hints on how to proceed like “Destroy the evil roboiler!” or generic encouragements and slogans like “Total action!”.
 So, who is sending these messages?
 Sonic is trapped in Dr. Robotnik’s “Veg-o-fortress”, so I would guess it is not the evil doctor helping him.
 Is it Tails?
 It wouldn’t appear to be the case, with the fox busy repairing the plane, as shown in the intro and ending cutscenes.